Selective engagements

 A fixed-fee engagement covers both halves of the work: the thinking that gives an early idea its shape, and the prototype that makes it real enough to discuss.
 The prototype is evidence of the thinking, not the whole of the engagement.
+This is exploratory work — not implementation execution.

 How engagements start